tc39/proposal-export-default-from/README.md

 export default from "mod";
 ```

-This is symmmetric to the (existing) import form:
+This is symmetric to the (existing) import form:

 ```js
 import default from "mod";